Skip to main content

 (1) It is the responsibility of the CMC entity to continue meeting all provisions as defined in this rule, including those contained in the described attestations.
 If these provisions are not met, payment under this rule is subject to termination.

 (2) It is the responsibility of the CMC entity to continue meeting clinical quality measures defined in this rule.
-If any of these provisions are not met, a warning will be issued.
-After two consecutive warnings, payment under this rule will be terminated.
+If any of these provisions are not met in a program year, a warning will be issued.
+After two consecutive program years of a metric not being met, payment under this rule will be terminated.

 (3) A CMC entity may seek reconsideration pursuant to rule 5160-70-02 of the Administrative Code to challenge decisions by ODM to terminate payment described in this rule.